1955 FJ Holden Ute – Bangers From A Banger

 Now the body was painted it was time for the reassembly of all the new and revised mechanical and suspension components, as well as a 12V electric heater/demister, remote electric central locking system, up-rated headlamps, 12V system and heavy-duty 12V starting battery.
 Originally the FJ didn’t have indicators, so an indicator switch was designed and fitted to the steering column and the indicators placed inside the front side lamps and tail lamps. e windscreen wipers were converted from vacuum to dual speed electric wipers and inertia seat belts and centre lap belts were fitted.
 To add the finishing touches to the ute’s interior, a CD player with iPod plug and two four-inch speakers were installed in the doors.

 Once the FJ Holden Ute was fully restored and looking a mil- lion dollars, the hardest and most challenging component of this entire project had to be tackled – installing the BBQ.

-After much research and countless design concepts, Mike and his team created the overall effect for the canopy. e look was one of a stylised wooden ‘crate’ as seen back in the 1950s, complete with black boards on the sides for those special sale items. e canopy has exterior low watt- age lighting that lights up the black boards at night, plus red strip lighting around the underbody to highlight the flames which can be left on at night when the FJ is parked up in high traffic areas for maximum exposure. ey can be turned on and o using the remote central locking control. e canopy doors open upwards and lock together to create large signage areas.
+After much research and countless design concepts, The Surgery created the overall effect for the canopy. e look was one of a stylised wooden ‘crate’ as seen back in the 1950s, complete with black boards on the sides for those special sale items. e canopy has exterior low watt- age lighting that lights up the black boards at night, plus red strip lighting around the underbody to highlight the flames which can be left on at night when the FJ is parked up in high traffic areas for maximum exposure. ey can be turned on and o using the remote central locking control. e canopy doors open upwards and lock together to create large signage areas.